Tang-Moyan/G20_SciCite/README.md

 This will install all the required packages for the project.

-Install the following patches to fix stray errors:
+Next, install the following important patches to fix stray errors:
 ```
 pip install greenlet==0.4.16 overrides==3.1.0 jsonnetbin
 ```